The Complete Guide to Organizing Your Law Firm Processes & Procedures

 - Other tools: You might also consider other hardware such as tablets for mobile use and extra computer monitors to make reading documents easier.

-To go paperless, you should avoid using an on-premise file server.
-Instead, you should opt for cloud-based tools.
-Your G:\ drive requires constant and costly maintenance and upgrades.
+Your file server requires constant and costly maintenance and upgrades.
 Plus, it isn’t accessible from anywhere but your office.
 Modern law firms need to be able to access documentation from anywhere.

 You’ll also need more than basic cloud storage.
-Instead, we recommend purchasing a document management system (DMS) that’s built for law firms.
-You’ll also need electronic signature tools for filling out documents and OCR software for scanning image-based files into your system.
+Instead, we recommend purchasing a Document Management System (DMS) that’s built for law firms.

-We’ve mentioned the document management system or DMS several times throughout this guide already.
-And for good reason.
 If you want a simplified way to store and access all of your critical firm documents, you need a DMS.
 It’s the best way to effectively manage processes and procedures.

 What Is a Document Management System?